Line justification (a.k.a. paragraph alignment)

 You can control justification/alignment of a paragraph by clicking on the following buttons on the Formatting Toolbar.

-If you need to do more extensive paragraph formatting (indentions, etc.), you can also adjust the justification/alignment within the Format, Paragraph menu while you’re there:
+If you need to do more extensive paragraph formatting (indentions, etc.), you can also adjust the justification/alignment within the Paragraph dialog box, which you can access via the dialog launcher arrow in the bottom right-hand corner of the Paragraph command group on the Home tab:

 Using the keyboard